-Under the Affordable Care Act’s employer shared responsibility provision, employers with an average of 50 or more full-time employees during the preceding calendar year are considered applicable large employers, or ALEs.
-They must offer coverage that is affordable and provides minimum value to employees and their dependents.
+Under the Affordable Care Act’s employer shared responsibility provision (ESRP), employers with an average of 50 or more full-time equivalent employees (FTEs) during the preceding calendar year are considered applicable large employers, or ALEs.
+They must offer minimum essential coverage (MEC) that's affordable and provides minimum value to at least 95% of full-time employees and their dependents.

 Those provisions are what we call the employer mandate, or sometimes “the pay or play provisions.”

 How is affordability and minimum value defined in terms of the ICHRA?

 To understand how the ICHRA can help an employer meet the requirements of the mandate, let’s discuss what the minimum value and affordability requirements are.

 - Affordability: To be considered affordable, employer-sponsored health insurance or benefits for employees should cost no more than 8.39% of the employee’s household income in 2024 1, using the lowest-cost silver plan on the public health insurance exchange as a standard and incorporating the employer’s ICHRA contributions.
 This means that the lowest-cost silver plan premium, minus the employer’s ICHRA monthly allowance, must be less than 8.39% of the employee’s household income for the month in 2024.
 If this requirement is met, the ICHRA is considered affordable and may satisfy the employer mandate.